Skip to main content

 I remember coming back from school to be greeted by Maa’s smiling face.
-She would let Kanai take my bag as I undid my shoes and tell me what she cooked for lunch.
-I hurried up to get fresh and when I would be at the dining hall, she would be sitting there, feeding Bibha and Lata with her own hands, while Lata in turn fed Ananta.
+She would let Kanai take my bag as I undid my shoes and tell me what she had cooked for lunch.
+I hurried up to get fresh, and when I was at the dining hall, she would be sitting there, feeding Bibha and Lata with her own hands, while Lata in turn fed Ananta.
 I would sit a little further away from them, eating my lunch as Ma often persuaded me to have more.
 I would often ask Bibha and Lata about their classes and examinations and offer my help.
-Dada was away in college, and he came over the weekends' to be doted on some more by Maa.
+Dada was away in college, and he came over the weekends to be doted on some more by Maa.
 Pondering over those moments, I now believe that I was perhaps her most ignored child.
 Dada was always favoured for being the eldest.
 He was exactly like Baba from the very beginning.
 Baba always considered talking to him, especially when it was decisions involving us.
 Bibha was the only daughter and was extremely pampered by both Thamma and Baba.
-And Ananta being the youngest always got favoured by Ma.
+And Ananta, being the youngest, always got favoured by Ma.
 I, the middle child, with not much talent, no huge ambitions, and my introverted nature, was always the one both my parents and Thamma took for granted.
 I didn’t mind.
 Neither was I as good a student as Dada, nor as ambitious as him.
-Thamma often said, out of all my siblings I was the most average-looking.
+Thamma often said, out of all my siblings, I was the most average-looking.

-Taken after the mother’s side in look and habit She would say, wrinkling her nose, right in front of Ma.
+Taken after the mother’s side in look and habit, she would say, wrinkling her nose, right in front of Ma.
 Lata’s bonding with Ma didn’t help either.
 But for once, I saw that someone besides my siblings respected me, and someone besides my family cared.

 I remember the afternoons when Thamma would take her afternoon siesta and Ma would be in her room, reading or knitting, sometimes, with Lata, and most times alone, humming a tune to herself, we would all be sitting in the backyards overlooking the orchards.
 Back then, Ma took a great deal of effort to keep the orchards and gardens prim and proper.
 I would most of the time sit with a book, in charge of supervising my siblings as they played under the scorching sun, on the grass.
 They would play all sorts of games.
-Lata was probably the leader in this troop, giving her imaginative ideas to them, every day.
-Some days they were warriors, with sticks for swords, fighting off dacoits of the Chambals quite bravely.
+Lata was probably the leader of this troop, giving them imaginative ideas every day.
+Some days, they were warriors, with sticks for swords, fighting off dacoits of the Chambals quite bravely.
 Some days they were scientists, discovering new things in leaves, flowers and even the grass.
 They would sometimes play with Bibha’s dolls, getting them married in a ceremony where they picked up flowers from the garden, any type they found and made garlands.
-But most days they would play house.
-Bibha being the eldest automatically became the head of the family, the father; Lata by instinct was the mother and Ananta the child.
+But most days, they would play house.
+Bibha, being the eldest, automatically became the head of the family, the father; Lata, by instinct, was the mother and Ananta the child.
 Poor Ananta sat silently pretending to throw a tantrum as Lata brushed his hair, tied it up with colourful ribbons from their own dressers and even sometimes put the kajal on him.
 Bibha would imitate my father, authoritatively demanding tea and food, occasionally tossing an old newspaper, and pretending to read while Lata indulged her with small porcelain tea cups from Bibha’s kitchen set.
 I would watch them with keen eyes and often, in my journal, which I maintained through my teens, write down what the story was for the day.
 As much as I loved stories, their simple ones fascinated me.
-How naively the children would believe that “house” was made of simple things such as having tea and dressing up babies.
+How naively the children would believe that “house” was made of simple things, such as having tea and dressing up babies.
 One day, Bibha was tired of being the man.
 She couldn’t dress up, like Lata did, using a piece of cloth wrapped around her skirt as a saree, the eight-year-old would manage to make a ghomta like she saw my mother have, and even put on all the glass bangles Bibha possibly had.
 So Bibha decided she would be the daughter.
 But a house can’t run without a master.
 Or so they were taught from an early age.
-Bibha came running up to me, as I sat on the bench, my back rested on the pillar, with a book in hand, supervising them.
+Bibha came running up to me, as I sat on the bench, my back resting on the pillar, with a book in hand, supervising them.

-“Please Dada, come play with us.”
+“Please, Dada, come play with us.”
 She pleaded.
 “You never do.”

 “What about last Sunday when I taught Ananta to play football?”
 I frowned.